krlz-dev/krlz-dev/README.md

 ### Hi there 👋
-I am a software engineer with over 8 years of hands-on experience in full-stack development, specializing in microservice architecture and cutting-edge web technologies.
-Proficient in the entire software development lifecycle (SDLC), I adhere to agile methodologies and prioritize clean code practices.
-My expertise spans from database management and optimization to cloud technologies and deployment strategies.
+I'm a software engineer with hands-on experience in full-stack development, solid knowledge of microservice architecture, and a broad understanding of web technologies.
+I work efficiently across the entire software development lifecycle (SDLC), with experience in agile methodologies and familiarity with the funny acronyms YAGNI, DRY, KISS, SOLID, SOC, POC, MVP, and -BDUF-.
+My expertise ranges from database management and optimization to cloud technologies and deployment strategies.
 I excel in analytical problem-solving and thrive in collaborative environments.

-## Key Skills
-- **Languages:** Spanish (native), English (Advanced C2)
+## 🔭 I’m currently working with:

 - **Backend Development:** Java, Spring Boot, Scala, Akka, Akka Http
 - **Frontend Development:** JavaScript, React, Svelte, Vue, Node, Express, TypeScript, NextJs, HTML, CSS
 - **Other Skills:** Bash scripting, Python